AmrDhaliwal/Analysis_of_Taiwan_Credit_Card_Data/README.md

 ## Describe your topic/interest in about 150-200 words

 My hope for this first Milestone project is to create useful visuals for the data set being used.
 The interest for this data mainly came from the fact that the data was collected in Taiwan back in 2005, which can be useful insight to see how spending habits have changed over a decade and a half.
-The questions I want to explore using this data set is Does age matter for credit card limit?
+The questions I want to explore using this data set is does age matter for credit card limit?
 Who defaults on their credit payments more Males or Females?

 ## Describe your dataset in about 150-200 words